Knowles Riot: Aftermath

-In the course of the riots, eleven men were arrested: five sailors, four laborers, a bookkeeper, and a carpenter.
+In the course of the riot, eleven men were arrested: five sailors, four laborers, a bookkeeper, and a carpenter.
 Three of them were fined, and the rest were acquitted.
-The General Court passed several more resolutions for appearances' sake, condemning the riots and offering a reward for the ringleaders.
+The General Court passed several more resolutions for appearances' sake, condemning the riot and offering a reward for the ringleaders.
 A few days after the riot, a pamphlet about the incident was published under the pseudonym Amicus Patrie ("a friend of the country").
 The author, thought by some historians to have been a young Samuel Adams (a cousin of the future second U.S. President John Adams), used Lockean reasoning to defend the rioters, arguing that they had a natural right to resist impressment: "For when they are suddenly attack'd, without the least Warning, and by they know not whom; I think they are treated as in a State of Nature, and have a natural Right, to treat their Oppressors, as under such Circumstances."
 This was the first time a natural rights argument was used to justify resistance to the authority of the Crown by American colonists, which was beginning to be perceived as foreign and tyrannical.
 Thus the Knowles Riot indirectly contributed to political ideas and arguments that were used in the American Revolutionary War, thirty years later.

 In December of that year, a physician named William Douglass, known for writing polemical pamphlets, published a history of the American colonies in which he attacked Knowles:

 Mr Knowles as a sea Commander perhaps may be noted in the future history of our colony for his unprecedented arrogance by insulting the governments & distressing of trade.
 He is of obscure parentage, in his youth served aboard the navy in the meanest stations, & from some unaccountable whim or humour of some of the officers (thus some ladies take a liking or fancy to a monkey, lapdog or parrot)...he is arrived to be a warrant Commodore in America, where like a beggar on horseback he rides unmercifully...hated by the common sailors, & not beloved by his best officers; laboriously indefatigable in running to & fro, & in expending of paper, true symptoms of madness.

 Knowles sued Douglass for libel and was awarded £750.
 When Douglass appealed, Knowles contended that the only problem with the original judgment was that it should have been for £10,000, and therefore he was suing Douglass again, this time for £9,250.
 The superior court ruled in favor of Douglass.
 The incident seems to have made a lasting impression on Knowles.
 The following year in Jamaica he was much more cautious, advertising for recruits, offering financial incentives, and consulting with local authorities before resorting to impressment.
 In 1758, an anonymous pamphlet attributed to Knowles proposed a plan to solve the navy's recruiting problem by building hundreds of free houses for navy men and their families in Massachusetts.
 If implemented, the plan would have dramatically reduced the navy's dependence on impressment.